 In December 2003 I received a copy of a document from Matthew Connell at the Powerhouse Museum titled "Julius Premier Totalisators" by Totalisators Limited England.
 It records the Jockey Club Brasiliero, Rio de Janeiro, Brasil as having a Julius tote installation with win place and double pools, 45 runners or combinations, 5 indicators and 250 ticket issuing machines.

 The following article has content that does not relate to totalisators.
-I have decided to include all of it here to satisfy my sense of completeness.
-Additionally to provide content for the non technical reader and finally as it provides an interesting snapshot of 1950s Caracas.
+I have decided to include all of it here to satisfy my sense of completeness, as well as to provide content for the non technical reader and an interesting snapshot of 1950s Caracas.

 Poised on the very crown of South America is the city of Caracas - a huge spectacular symbol of the soaring prosperity that oil has brought to Venezuela.